-Being an Alzheimer’s caregiver requires coping with many changes and profound emotions in a healthy manner to avoid feelings of anxiety, anger, guilt and despair.
-Understanding what to expect as the dementia patient’s health declines may also help prepare the caregiver for the devastating effects of the stages of Alzheimer’s disease on the person’s mind and body.
+Being an Alzheimer’s caregiver requires coping with many changes.
+Dealing with profound emotions in a healthy manner... to avoid feelings of anxiety, anger, guilt and despair.
+Understanding what to expect as the dementia patient’s health declines helps.
+Knowledge prepares the caregiver for the... devastating effects of the stages of Alzheimer’s disease on the person’s mind and body.

 Anger and Resentment

-For someone diagnosed with Alzheimer’s life expectancy from the time of the diagnosis can be anywhere from three to as much as 20 to 25 years, depending on the physical health of the patient.
-Providing Alzheimer’s care for a family member who may need up to 10 hours of assistance each day can produce powerful feelings of resentment in caregivers.
+Alzheimer’s life expectancy from the time of the diagnosis can be anywhere from three to as much as 20 to 25 years.
+This depends on the physical health of the patient.
+Providing Alzheimer’s care for a family member who may need up to 10 hours of assistance each day can produce... powerful feelings of resentment in caregivers.

-Guilt, confusion and feelings of being taken for granted are emotions that frequently affect sons, daughters or grandchildren who are trying to do the right thing by keeping a loved one at home and out of a nursing home or institution.
+Guilt, confusion and feelings of being taken for granted...are emotions that affect the caregiver.
+Many are trying to do the right thing by keeping a loved one at home and out of a nursing home or institution.

 Isolation and Embarrassment